Intro – What Is the Capital Stack?

 For more on mezzanine debt, how it is used, and the particulars of investing at this point in the capital stack, please refer to this article.

 …is perhaps the hardest portion of the capital stack to speak about generally because, for better and worse, it’s very flexible.
 Preferred equity holders have a preferred right to payments over regular (common) equity holders.
 “Pref” equity positions range from “hard” preferred equity, which function similarly to mezzanine debt and include a fixed coupon and maturity date to “soft” preferred equity, which is more likely to include some of the financial upside if the project performs well.
-While hard preferred equity holders may have the ability to make some decisions or kick out the developer if they fail to make payments, soft preferred equity holders typically have more limited rights.
+While hard preferred equity holders may have the ability to make some decisions or remove the borrower (the sponsor or developer)r if they fail to make payments, soft preferred equity holders typically have more limited rights.
 As you’d imagine, the rate of return for hard preferred equity is similar (or slightly better) than mezzanine debt, while soft preferred equity returns can be substantially better.

 Preferred equity and mezzanine debt fulfill similar functions in the capital stack: forms of “bridge financing” – methods of financing short-term capital needs to fill a gap between the debt and equity components of the overall project’s capitalization.
 Both entail some recourse provisions for the holder of the position.